Specific Performance Elements: Everything You Need to Know

 These contract cases often involve a unique object or piece of property that has value to the party other than monetary.
 Injunctions and arbitration, as well as monetary compensation, are often seen as legal alternatives to specific performance elements.
 Injunctions, however, refer to a variety of legal cases whereas specific performance elements refer only to contract cases.
-Arbitration also may not be enough to enforce, as one party has already shown unwillingness to fulfill its contractual obligations.
+Arbitration also may not be enough to enforce, as one party has already shown an unwillingness to fulfill its contractual obligations.

 Specific Performance Elements Examples

 Land and homes are each unique, therefore, real estate is often at the center of specific performance elements cases.
-The location, structures, flora, fauna, natural resources, views, condition and so forth are all difference for any piece of real estate.
+The location, structures, flora, fauna, natural resources, views, condition, and so forth are all different for any piece of real estate.
 A contract is signed for a specific piece of real estate, with all elements considered by both parties and a final price agreed upon for that real estate alone.
 If the seller refuses to keep his part of the contract, including relinquishing the real estate, specific performance elements will likely be ordered.

 High-value collectibles are also subject to specific performance elements.
-If a collector agrees to purchase a specific Tiffany lamp from a dealer, pays the agreed upon price, and then does not receive the lamp, the dealer will likely be ordered to turn over the Tiffany as agreed.
+If a collector agrees to purchase a specific Tiffany lamp from a dealer, pays the agreed-upon price, and then does not receive the lamp, the dealer will likely be ordered to turn over the Tiffany as agreed.
 In this case, the object is unique and money, or even a different Tiffany lamp, would not be a sufficient substitute.